JohnFotouhi/Ad-Meliora/README.md

-# Ad-Meliora
+# CrossWord Solver
-Playground for working with excel in java.
+Java logic behind solving any crossword project, to be used in android applications.